gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 Be aware of:

 * Cancellation
 * `AnyPromise` no longer catches most exceptions.
 You can still `@throw` strings and `NSError` objects.
 We decided in the end that exceptions in Objective-C mostly represent serious programmer errors and should be allowed to crash the program.
-Here is the discussion: https://github.com/mxcl/PromiseKit/issues/13
+[Discussion here](https://github.com/mxcl/PromiseKit/issues/13)
 * `PMKPromise` will continue to work as a namespace, but is considered deprecated
 * Features like `when` have been moved to top-level functions, eg. `[PMKPromise when:]` is now `PMKWhen`.
 For swift they are the same (`when`, `join`, etc.)
 * `PMKJoin` has a different parameter order, see the documentation